Aya-ya/Regional-atmospheric-pattern-shifts-associated-with-weather-whiplash-events-/README.md

 Python Version: 3.10.19.
 Somoclu Version: 1.7.6.
 For detailed installation guides and usage instructions, please refer to the Official Somoclu Documentation (https://somoclu.readthedocs.io/en/stable/).

-Data (GPH/TP/Temp) normalization: Anomalies (x - x_mean) are computed  for each grid-point time series.
+Data (GPH/TP/Temp) anomalies were calculated by subtracting the 44-year mean values for each calendar day on each grid-point.

 Below is a brief overview of the core scripts and their functionalities.
 1_SOM_train: SOM model construction, training, and output generation.